InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 Take same personal defense classes, buy a dog or even buy and learn to use fire weapons.

-But do everything inside the law, everyone was the right to defend themselves but being arrested by having illegal fire arms is stupid.
+But do everything inside the law, everyone was the right to defend themselves but being arrested by holding illegal fire arms is stupid.

 Be safe!!!